iffiX/personal-website/content/publication/ctx_bert_2022/index.md

 ---
-abstract: >-
-We introduce a method to extend the vocabulary encoding of BERT with context encoding containing rich information of a input token, in a given sequence of text.
-The context encoding is output by another BERT model, named as CTX-BERT, dedicated to infer relations to entities of the specified token in its context.
-To simplify the model, we combine there objectives: entity detection, entity encoding and relation recovery into one by requiring CTX-BERT to recover the relation triples as as a textual sequence when given a context sequence with the target token masked.
-Experimental results demonstrate that CTX-BERT could enhance the performance of the second BERT on question answering tasks.
+abstract: "We introduce a method to extend the vocabulary encoding of BERT with context encoding containing rich information of an input token, in a given sequence of text.
+The context encoding is output by another BERT model, named CTX-BERT, dedicated to infer relations to entities of the specified token in its context.
+To simplify the model, we combine three objectives: entity detection, entity encoding, and relation recovery into one by requiring CTX-BERT to recover the relation triples as a textual sequence when given a context sequence with the target token masked.
+Experimental results demonstrate that CTX-BERT could enhance the performance of the second BERT on question answering tasks. "
 slides: ""
 url_pdf: ""
 publication_types: